matteomalucchi/gamjet-analysis/README.md

 Photon+jet analysis to obtain the inputs for the L2L3Residuals  within the JetMET group of CMS as described by the [JERC](https://cms-jerc.web.cern.ch/) sub-group.
 The results are to be combined with the [dijet](https://github.com/matteomalucchi/dijet) and [Z+jet](https://gitlab.cern.ch/mmalucch/ZbAnalysis) analyses with the scripts provided in the [jecsys3](https://github.com/matteomalucchi/jecsys3) repository.

+## Dependencies

+An installation of ROOT is required to run the scripts.

 ## How to run

 Run on slurm for 2022+2023 recompiling the libraries